Dai Li: Role in KMT

 Chiang and Dai in the 1940s.

 As chief of Kuomintang (KMT) Army Intelligence in China, Dai Li helped establish China's first modern intelligence organization in 1928: the "Clandestine Investigation Section" directly under the headquarters of the Northern Expeditionary Army, with the goal of winning the war early, quelling nationwide unrest, and minimizing loss of life by making the best use of military and political intelligence.
 By the end of the Second Sino-Japanese War, this small section would evolve into the very complex and controversial Investigation and Statistics Bureau of the Chinese National Military Council, which was the predecessor of the Military Intelligence Bureau of the Ministry of National Defense of Taiwan.

 The benign title of the Investigation and Statistics Bureau belied the true nature of its secret police work, which made Dai one of the most powerful men in Republican China.
-Dai was also the head of the Blue Shirts Society, an ultra-nationalist organization that provided security and intelligence for Chiang.
+Dai was also the head of the fascist Blue Shirts Society.
 In the 1930s and 1940s, his agents in the Military Statistics Bureau (then the KMT's military intelligence agency) successfully penetrated the Chinese Communist Party (CCP) and Imperial Japanese puppet organizations.

-To suppress Communist activities, Dai employed extra-judicial means including assassination, arbitrary arrests, and torture, with Chiang's explicit or tacit approval.
+To suppress Communist activities, Dai employed extrajudicial means including assassination, arbitrary arrests, and torture, with Chiang's explicit or tacit approval.

+Dai sought to use the Frédéric-Vincent Lebbe-led Military Commission North China Battlefront Supervisory Corps for anti-Communist intelligence gathering, in addition to anti-Japanese intelligence gathering.
+Historical views of whether Lebbe was aware of this differ.

 Dai cooperated with the United States during World War II, learning new methods of espionage and growing his guerrilla force to some 70,000 men.
 In return for the partnership, he provided maps of the southern Chinese coast, intelligence on Japanese maneuvers, and safe haven for downed Allied aircrew.
 After the signing of the Sino-American Cooperative Organization Treaty in 1942, Dai was appointed head of Sino-American intelligence activities.

 While he shunned public entertainment and remained a mysterious figure to his countrymen, Dai was privately known for his wild drinking parties.
-In Stilwell (2001), Barbara Tuchman called Dai "China’s combination of Himmler and J. Edgar Hoover".
+In Stilwell (2001), Barbara Tuchman called Dai "China's combination of Himmler and J. Edgar Hoover".